joelparkerhenderson/outputs-vs-outcomes/README.md

   * Typically immediate; when you complete a process, you get an output.

-  * Measurement tends to be in terms of: count, commodities, completions.

-  * Measurement example: number of products we built last month.

 Outcomes are "The Why".

   * Outcomes are the benefits that our customers receive from our stuff.